 MonsterInsights makes it effortless to find the data you need to grow your business.
 It offers different reports that are easy to understand, and you can see in an instant how people interact with your site.

 When you first install the plugin, the first report you’ll see will be the Overview report.
-Here you get all the important stats to see how your site performs, such as the number of sessions, pageviews, average session duration, and bounce rate.
+Here you get all the important stats to see how your site performs, such as the number of sessions, pageviews, average session duration, and total users.

 You can also see new vs. returning visitors, device breakdown, top countries, top referrals, and top posts/pages.